dragonvedb/deltalore/content/Amalgamates.md

 **Endogeny** is composed of multiple dog monsters, relatives of the dogs living in Snowdin.
 In the end of True Pacifist, they are reunited with their family members.

 **Lemon Bread** is Shyren's sister melded together with Moldbygg and Aaron.
-In the end of True Pacifist, they are reunited with Shyren.
+In the end of True Pacifist, she is reunited with Shyren.

 **Snowdrake's Mother** is mixed together with parts of sixteen other monsters.
 In the end of True Pacifist, she is reunited with her family.